FHU/2023-os-memes/_posts/2023-02-16-dannyrich24-proportional-share-meme.md

 ---
-title:
+title:  Disregard others
-author:
+author: danny
-image:
+image: game_the_scheduler.png
-chapter:
+chapter: 9
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+When one job games the scheduler, the other jobs get the short end of the stick (see page 6).